rmello4d/TheSustainableDeveloper/onewordaftertheother.md

 This first step, to create meaningful sounds, is not unique to us, other animals are also capable of the same.

-But, for us humans, a magical second step happened: we were able to say the same sound in our brain without using our vocal chords.
+But, for us humans, a magical second step happened: we were able to 'say' the same sound in our brain without using our vocal chords.

 What a great magical trick !